TylerBrock/saw/README.md

     ```

 - Add %GOPATH%/bin to your path (optional)

+- Run
     ```DOS .bat
     saw ...
     ```

-- If not in your path run from gopath/bin
+- Run from gopath/bin (If not in your path)
     ```DOS .bat
     cd %GOPATH%/bin
     saw ...